GitHubContribute in GitHub: Edit online

 Provisioning of the Individual Products

-At this point, the products the client has selected is provisioned based on the sizing parameters that were specified.
-This includes deploying the appropriate containers within OpenShift and configuring the products to be available to the client.
+At this point, the capabilities the client has selected are provisioned based on the specified sizing parameters.
+This includes deploying the appropriate containers within OpenShift and configuring the capabilities to be available to the client.
 This includes the application, database, any network configuration required, DNS registrations and set up of client administration users.

 At this stage, all operational configuration is finalized including ensuring backups are configured properly, monitoring in place and security scans completed.
 Alerting is configured and the sites added to the MAS SaaS escalation process.